 The OSA requires that all students traveling overseas have health insurance coverage for their travels.
 CISI insurance will be purposed for students as part of the program fee or students will be given instructions on how to purchase CISI insurance, depending on the study abroad program requirements.
-Information regarding CISI insurance policy coverage can be found: https://www.culturalinsurance.com/pdf/brochure.pdf.
+Information regarding CISI insurance policy coverage can be found CISI Brochure & Policy Information 2015-2016.